AdobeDocs/commerce-operations.en/README.md

 For some topics, we use data files and templates to generate published content.
 Use cases for this approach include:

 * Publishing large sets of programmatically generated content
-* Providing a single source of truth for customers across multiple systems that require machine-readable file formats, such as YAML, for integration
+* Providing a single source of truth for customers across multiple systems that require machine-readable file formats, such as YAML, for integration (e.g., Site-Wide Analysis Tool)

 Examples of templated content include, but are not limited to, the following: